andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 ---

 I'm a huge fan of doing research and analysis in public.
-I try to make [my research public and freely accessible](https://www.andrewheiss.com/research/), but ever since watching [David Robinson's "The unreasonable effectiveness of public work" keynote from rstudio::conf 2019](https://www.rstudio.com/resources/rstudioconf-2019/the-unreasonable-effectiveness-of-public-work/), I've tried to make my research *process* as open and accessible too.
+I try to make [my research public and freely accessible](https://www.andrewheiss.com/research/), but ever since watching [David Robinson's "The unreasonable effectiveness of public work" keynote from rstudio::conf 2019](https://www.rstudio.com/resources/rstudioconf-2019/the-unreasonable-effectiveness-of-public-work/), I've tried to make my research *process* open and accessible too.

 According to David, researchers typically view their work like this: